lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Zendesk] My tickets/README.md

 # Zendesk Ticket List Micro-app

 ## Description
-This microapp displays a user's recent Zendesk support tickets in a clean, organized list format.
+This micro-app displays a user's recent Zendesk support tickets in a clean, organized list format.
 It shows the latest open tickets with their status and provides direct links to view ticket details.

 ## Features
 - Displays the 5 most recent open tickets